RiskyWhiskey/elefgy/README.md

 ## *noun*, el·ef·jee, [ɛl.ɛf.dʒi]

-An online community and suite of utilities to help connect gamers.
-Named after the commonly used abbreviation LFG for the phrase 'looking for group'.
-The goal is to give all gamers an easy to use cross-platform way to meet other gamers of any of their favourite games.
-From co-op in a battle-royale on whichever console to just to share moments in a single player role-playing game.
+An online community and web app to help connect gamers.
+Named after the verbal pronunciation of the commonly used abbreviation 'LFG' for the phrase 'looking for group'.
+The goal is to give all gamers an easy-to-use cross-platform way to meet other like-minded gamers of any of their chosen games.
+From co-op in the latest battle-royale on whichever console to just sharing moments in an old-school single-player role-playing game.

 # Special Thanks To

-## Developers
+## Core Team

-## GitHub Contributors
+## Contributors

-## Patreons
+## Patrons